Global site tag (gtag.js) - Google Analytics

 Background

-The Giant Magellan Telescope is the most powerful ground-based telescope ever engineered.
-It was designed to push the boundaries of human knowledge and discover the unknown.
-With unmatched image quality, seven of the world’s largest mirrors will launch our view into the universe to uncover the cosmic mysteries of dark matter, investigate the origins of chemical elements, and search for signs of life on distant exoplanets for the first time.
+The Giant Magellan Telescope is one of the most powerful ground-based telescopes ever engineered.
+It is designed to push the boundaries of human knowledge and explore the unknown.
+Now under construction at Las Campanas Observatory in Chile’s Atacama Desert, one of the premier locations on Earth for astronomy, the telescope will deliver the highest-performing combination of image quality, field of view, and light sensitivity ever achieved.
+From this southern hemisphere location, the Giant Magellan Telescope will use seven of the world’s largest mirrors to uncover the mysteries of dark matter and dark energy, investigate the origins of chemical elements, and search for signs of life on distant exoplanets.

-We invite you to join our team and leave your mark on astronomy’s future and beyond.
+We invite you to join our team and leave your mark on the future of astronomy and beyond.

 Team